magento/knowledge-base/src/troubleshooting/miscellaneous/i-have-configured-api-keys-for-sensei-but-only-seeing-1-saas-data-space.md

 ---
-title: I've configured API keys for Sensei but only seeing 1 SaaS data space
+title: I've configured API keys for Sensei but only seeing one SaaS data space
 labels: support,troubleshooting,best practice,configuration,API keys,Sensei,SaaS,data space,2.3.0,2.3.1,2.3.2,2.3.2-p2,2.3.3,2.3.3-p1,2.3.4,2.3.4-p2,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.3.7,2.3.7-p1,2.3.7-p2,2.3.7-p3,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3,2.4.3-p1,2.4.3-p2,2.4.4
 ---

-This article provides a solution for the issues where you only see 1 SaaS data space after you have configured the API keys for Sensei.
+This article provides a solution for the issues where you only see one SaaS data space after you have configured the API keys for Sensei.

 ## Affected products and versions